StegVerse-Labs/Site/index.md

-StegVerse
+# StegVerse

-Expose trust failures before they become incidents.
+**Expose trust failures before they become incidents.**

-StegVerse is a trust, governance, and resilience lab focused on identifying where modern systems silently fail.
+StegVerse is a trust, governance, and resilience lab focused on identifying where modern systems silently fail—especially when AI and automation move faster than oversight.

+Most organizations assume:
+- AI behaves as designed
+- Credentials remain trustworthy
+- Automation stays accountable
+- Audit trails survive failure

-As AI and automation accelerate, governance assumptions increasingly diverge from operational reality.
-When trust breaks quietly—across identity, automation, and auditability—organizations lose the ability to explain what happened after the fact.
+In practice, these assumptions regularly break—often quietly—until an incident forces scrutiny and the ability to explain what happened is already compromised.

-StegVerse exists to surface those failures early.

-What We Do
-	•	Trust & risk systems audits
-	•	AI governance defensibility analysis
+## What we do
+We deliver short, senior-only **Trust & Risk Systems Audits** that surface:
+- AI & automation failure modes
+- Governance defensibility gaps
-	•	Credential and automation failure exposure
+- Credential and trust-boundary breaks
-	•	Executive-ready clarity under pressure
+- Auditability and recovery integrity risks

+## Outcomes you can take to a board
+- Clear, evidence-based findings
+- A prioritized risk register
+- A practical remediation roadmap
+- Board-ready briefing materials

+## Confidential, time-boxed engagements
+Most audits complete in **2–3 weeks** and are designed to create clarity with minimal disruption.

+- Learn more: **/site/product.md**
+- See pricing: **/site/pricing.md**
+- Method: **/site/methodology.md**
+- Guarantees: **/site/guarantees.md**
+- Contact: **/site/contact.md**